shershen08/words-learner-python/README.md

 Reads words from the file, then produces the sound of the word and its translation in onle language, later checks the correctness of your typing in console for this word translation .
 Later calculated the stats and saves to the file.

 Can be used with any two pairs of languages, say French -> German.
+List of supported languages depends on the gtts library, [the full list see here](https://pypi.python.org/pypi/gTTS)

 ### Usage